Tipping In Italy: When To Tip And How Much

 Bartender

 I don’t think I know anyone who leaves a tip to the bartender.
-It really isn’t something we do here.
+It really isn’t part of Italy tipping culture.
+I have never done it, and don’t know anyone who does it.

 Drivers